 - Eloqua removes bot traffic from performance reporting by working with their clients to identify click-bot suspicions

 You can also limit the amount of bot data driving to your system by specifying a minimum session time that must be met for data to pass to your marketing automation platform.
-You can set this minimum session time for activity and session webhooks by navigating to Gear > Webhooks.
+You can set this minimum session time for activity and session webhooks by navigating to your Organization Settings and selecting the Webhooks gear icon.
 Select an existing webhook; in the right sidebar, select Minimum Session Time and enter your desired time.

 If you are a Marketo user, you can also set a minimum session time requirement for both your form submission and custom object exports.
 Navigate to Organization Settings and select the Marketo Account tab.
 Within the form submission or custom object export you want to update, select Edit and the minimum session time will be available to set in the edit modal.